IP Communication Systems for Noisy Industrial Environments

 High-Efficiency Horns for High-Decibel Zones

 In outdoor yards or expansive factory floors, IP-rated network horn speakers are the gold standard.
 Their high sensitivity allows them to cut through heavy machinery noise while maintaining low power consumption.
-Look for models with IP66 or higher ratings to ensure protection against industrial dust and moisture.
+Look for models with IP65 or higher ratings (ZYCOO's SH30 Horn Speaker) to ensure protection against industrial dust and moisture.

 Specialized Intercoms for Critical Response